 Sri Lankan date and lime chutney.

-I’ve been known to finish a bottle of this date and lime chutney within a few days.
+I’ve been known to finish a bottle of this date-and-lime chutney within a few days.

 The perfect homemade gift for any festive occasion.